Facta-Leopard/DirectX11_Practice/General Programming Guidelines.md

 ---

+## Yoda Condition Rule

+When comparing against a constant or literal, always place it on the left side.

+This helps prevent bugs caused by accidental assignment (`=`) in conditionals.

+I didn’t choose to be a Jedi… but I did choose Yoda.

+I don't really know much about Star Wars, but the name has a wise ring to it.

+---

 ## Components are for data, scripts are for logic.

 I choose to attach scripts directly to objects not manage them globally for making editor-based control and maintenance easier.